michaelchadwick/codana.me/_posts/2015-10-01-gem-warrior-part-3-of-3-gemcutting-101.md

 ### Main Menu

 The `Game` instance has attributes with sane defaults, but they can be overridden by both a `gw_opts` file and command line switches (e.g. `-n` to immediately begin a new game) that further override said options.
-The first thing you see when the game loads is a main menu (so pro!) which allows you to among other things, modify some of those options:
+The first thing you see when the game loads is a main menu (so pro!) which allows you to, among other things, modify some of those options:

 {% highlight console %}
 /-+-+-+ +-+-+-+-+-+-+-\